Request for Information (RFI) - Artificial Intelligence for Image Adjudication

 Quick Summary

-The U.S. Customs and Border Protection (CBP), under the Department of Homeland Security, has issued a Request for Information (RFI) seeking industry input on Artificial Intelligence (AI) and Machine Learning (ML) models for Non-Intrusive Inspection (NII) image adjudication.
-This RFI aims to improve the efficiency and effectiveness of processing high volumes of X-ray images from large-scale imaging systems for vehicles and cargo.
+The U.S. Department of Homeland Security, Customs and Border Protection (CBP) is conducting a Request for Information (RFI) for Artificial Intelligence (AI) and Machine Learning (ML) models to assist in Non-Intrusive Inspection (NII) image adjudication.
+This RFI aims to improve efficiency in processing high volumes of X-ray images from large-scale (LS) imaging systems for privately owned vehicles (POVs) and cargo vehicles.
 Responses are due by May 30, 2026.

 Purpose & Scope

-This RFI is for market research and planning purposes only, not a solicitation for proposals.
-CBP is exploring how to best develop and implement modular AI/ML algorithms and models that can:
+This RFI is for information and planning purposes only, not a Request for Proposal (RFP).
+CBP seeks to understand how to best develop and implement modular AI/ML algorithms and models that can:

-- Operate on large-scale NII imagery and metadata, specifically emphasizing WCO UFF format.
+- Operate on large-scale NII imagery and metadata (emphasis on WCO UFF).

-- Be adapted to CBP's operational needs and constraints.
+- Adapt to CBP operational needs and constraints.

-- Integrate as 'drop-in' components into existing CBP architectures without requiring new proprietary data platforms.
+- Integrate as drop-in components within existing CBP architectures without requiring new proprietary data platforms.

 Submission & Deadlines